 We used probability cells from the 2008 Wave 6 panel of the SIPP (2010 data) for those with coverage through COBRA or as a retiree.
 Probability cells for COBRA coverage include age (under 55, 55 and older), size of employer providing coverage (under 100 and 100 or more), employer sector (private, Federal, state/local) and work status (work and no work).
 Probability cells for retirees include an additional age break at 65 and omit work status.
-More recent data at this level of detail remains unavailable, and so we supplemented the SIPP 2010 probabilities with trend data from both the NHIS (2010-2018) and SIPP (2010-2019).
-The only discernable trend is for retirees 65 and older, who are more likely to have coverage from a union.
-As a result, their base probability has been increased.
+More recent data at this level of detail remains unavailable.
+Previously we had supplemented the SIPP 2010 probabilities with trend data from both the NHIS (2010-2018) and SIPP (2010-2019), but the only discernable trend was for retirees 65 and older, who were slightly more likely to have coverage from a union.
+Seeking additional, more recent data, we have updated our methodology to use data from the 2010 - 2020 Group Health Plans Bulletins (GHPB), which shows a decline in collectively bargained coverage among private sector employer size 100 and up, for both actives and retirees.
+We used the relationship between retiree and active coverage trends to adjust our base SIPP probabilities, incorporating a slight increase in trend for the 65 and over population.
+The adjustment was made for all employer sizes for the private sector only.